Delos-343/Thesis-LATR/README.md

 Please follow [data preparation](./docs/data_preparation.md) to download the dataset.

 ## Pretrained Models
 Note that the performance of pretrained model is higher than the actual due to code refactoration and optimization.
-All models are uploaded to [Google Drive](https://drive.google.com/drive/folders/1AhvLvE84vayzFxa0teRHYRdXz34ulzjB?usp=sharing).
+All models are uploaded to this specific [Google Drive](https://drive.google.com/drive/folders/1AhvLvE84vayzFxa0teRHYRdXz34ulzjB?usp=sharing).

 | Dataset | Pretrained | Metrics | md5 |
 | - | - | - | - |